Background and description

 - as an elective within the English major for those who are not Creative Writing concentrators

 - toward the Creative Writing or Journalistic Writing minor

-- as an elective course toward graduation requirements for those not affiliated with the English major or Creative Writing program
+- as an elective course toward graduation requirements for students not pursuing a major or minor in English, Creative Writing, or Journalistic Writing

 Sophomores, juniors, and seniors are eligible to apply, although juniors and seniors will be given strong preference.

 The apprentice and the faculty mentor will work together on a project that is at the heart of the mentor’s work as a practicing writer and/or as member of a professional writing community.
 The apprenticeship is not simply an independent study; nor is it a time for the student to write a creative or critical thesis.
 The goal of the program is to feature advanced problem-solving of the sort writers face when they take on a major project, an in-depth consideration of actual writing practices, and an introduction to one of the great variety of writing-related projects writers undertake.

 Each apprentice and mentor will create their own expected outcomes and guidelines (including evaluation of any practical and written work to be assigned) for the student’s work in this unusual “course.”

 Writing apprenticeships are made possible through a generous grant from Reina Marin Bassini (CW’72 GED’72) and Emilio Bassini (C’71 W’71 WG’73).

 Praise, news, and links related to the Bassini Writing Apprenticeships: